The drawback is that the downloaded

 - In the bundle folder, create a

 Now you’re practically at where the original approach told you to adjust the PHP code.
 Instead, do this:

 $path = "../" . $element

-For instance, I have my main js folder in the application root folder content/js.
-Let’s say that I have the files a.js and b.js.
-The bundle URL would then be:
+For instance, I have my main js folder in the root folder

-To bundle CSS files, the corresponding code would look like:
+To bundle css files, the corresponding code would look like:

-which means that you can just copy the bundle folder, if you would like to use it in another project.
+which means that you can just copy the bundle folder to use it in another project.